-Paddle boarding looks like it could really be a lot of fun, but for the bigger people like myself, it can be quite frightening at the same time.
+Paddleboarding looks like it could really be a lot of fun, but for the bigger people like myself, it can be quite frightening at the same time.
 Just trying to imagine balancing myself on top of air or fiberglass above gushing water does not seem easy.
-However, paddle boards for heavy people can make the world of difference and actually help you lose weight.
+However, paddle boards for heavy people can make a world of difference and actually help you lose weight.

-So what exactly is a paddle board for a heavier person?.
+So what exactly is a paddleboard for a heavier person?.
 Well simply put it’s an oversized board designed to be able to handle higher weight capacities.
-With a high weigh capacity paddle board usually comes a greater width.
+With a high weight capacity paddle board usually comes a greater width.

 But the chances are you probably want to start off as a beginner in calmer conditions anyway.
 So a 30″-33″ wide paddle board is ideal for general water activities and can be ideal for fitness routines and yoga.

 Quick Links to Info on this Page:

 - 2 700lbs Weight Capacity Stand Up Paddle Board

 - 3 Extra Wide Paddle Board 400 Lbs Capacity

 - 4 Paddle Boards For Big And Tall People